Saw (film): Funding and short film

 Wan shot the short with a 16mm camera over two days and transferred the footage to DVDs to ship along with the script.
 Whannell wanted to play the lead character in the feature film.
 The short helped show that Wan and Whannell were a "director-actor team" rather than just wanting to sell the script.
-Wan said, "Leigh and I just loved the project so much and we wanted a career in filmmaking so we stuck to our guns and said, 'Look, guys, if you want this project, we're coming on board — Leigh has to act in it and I have to direct it."
+Wan said, "Leigh and I just loved the project so much and we wanted a career in filmmaking so we stuck to our guns and said, 'Look, guys, if you want this project, we're coming on board—Leigh has to act in it and I have to direct it.

 In early 2003, while in Los Angeles and before they met with producer Gregg Hoffman, Hoffman's friend pulled him into his office and showed him the short.
 Hoffman said, "About two or three minutes into it, my jaw hit the floor."
 He quickly showed the short and script to his partners Mark Burg and Oren Koules of Evolution Entertainment.
 They later formed Twisted Pictures as a horror genre production label.
 The producers read the screenplay that night and two days later offered Wan and Whannell creative control and 25% of the net profits.
-Even though Wan and Whannell received "better offers" from studios like DreamWorks and Gold Circle Films, they were not willing to chance Wan's directing and Whannell acting in the lead role.
+Even though Wan and Whannell received "better offers" from studios like DreamWorks Pictures and Gold Circle Films, they were not willing to chance Wan's directing and Whannell acting in the lead role.
 In order to finance the film, Hoffman, Burg, and Koules put up a second mortgage on their Highland Avenue headquarters.
 Saw was given a production budget of between $1 million and $1.2 million.
 (Note: Sources for the budget figure vary.
 Some publications put the budget at $1 million, $1.15 million and $1.2 million.)